keeweb/keeweb/README.md

 These major issues are in progress, or will be fixed in next releases, before v1.0:

 - dropbox sync is one-way: changes are not loaded from dropbox, only saved
+- files are considered saved only when they are exported

 # Self-hosting